 The Key to Abundant Waterfowl Populations

-The creation of more and better quality habitat adds up to increased waterfowl populations and more hunting opportunity for all South Carolina waterfowl hunters.
+The creation of more and better quality habitat adds up to increased waterfowl populations and more hunting opportunities for all South Carolina waterfowl hunters.
 Proper habitat management must focus on waterfowl habitat needs during the entire annual life cycle of ducks and geese.
 For 36 years, SCWA biologists have worked with hundreds of private landowners along with state and federal natural resource agencies to enhance waterfowl habitat across South Carolina.
 Projects range from the installation of 24,000 wood duck nest boxes to the creation of thousands of acres of waterfowl impoundments.

 The SCWA 1,237-acre Wildlife Education Center functions as a habitat research and demonstration area with over 500 acres of waterfowl impoundments.
 Each year new waterfowl habitat management techniques are tested and fine-tuned in order to share them with waterfowl managers across the state.

 Since 1987, SCWA biologists have worked with landowners across South Carolina to design and create thousands of acres of valuable waterfowl habitat that is producing more local ducks and also providing wintering habitat to thousands of migratory ducks and geese.
 Each winter, the SCWA Wildlife Education Center winters up to 40,000 migratory ducks.